 During the procedure

-Medical abortion can be done using the following medications:
+Medical abortion can be done using these medicines:

-The medications used in a medical abortion cause vaginal bleeding and abdominal cramping.
+The medicines used in a medical abortion cause vaginal bleeding and abdominal cramping.
 They may also cause:

-Your health care provider will explain how much pain and bleeding to expect, depending on the number of weeks of your pregnancy.
-You might not be able to go about your normal daily routine during this time, but it's unlikely you'll need bed rest.
+Your health care provider will let you know how much pain and bleeding to expect, depending on the number of weeks of your pregnancy.
+You might not be able to go about your usual daily routine during this time, but it's unlikely you'll need bed rest.
 Make sure you have plenty of absorbent sanitary pads.